RobotComponents/RobotComponents-Documentation/docs/Definitions/Robot.md

 **Mesh (M):** Defines the robot mesh based on a list of meshes.
 For a six-axis robot, this would make regularly a list of seven meshes.
 One mesh for the robot base and an additional mesh for every robot axis.

 **Axis Planes (AP):** Defines the robot axis planes based on a list of planes.
-The count of this list should be equal to the count of the axis limits list.
+The list lenght should be equal to six since an axis plane has to be defined for every axis.

 **Axis Limits (AL):** Defines the robot axis limits based on a list of intervals.
-The count of this list should be equal to the count of the axis planes list.
+The list lenght should be equal to six since an axis limit has to be defined for every axis.

 **Position Plane (PP):** Defines the position plane of the robot based on a plane.
 The position plane is the plane the robot is standing on.